Serving Aurora, Denver Metro & Colorado | 15+ Years of DUI Defense

 Aggressive Representation for Repeat DUI Charges in the Denver Metro Area

-At the Lawrence Law Firm, our DUI defense attorney has handled thousands of cases across Aurora, Arapahoe County, Adams County, Douglas County, and the greater Denver metro area.
-We fight aggressively to protect your rights, minimize penalties, and pursue the best possible outcome for your unique case.
+At the Lawrence Law Firm, we understand what is at stake.
+Our Colorado DUI defense attorney has handled thousands of cases throughout Aurora, Arapahoe County, Adams County, Douglas County, and the greater Denver metro area.
+We build aggressive, strategic defenses designed to challenge the prosecution’s evidence, reduce exposure to jail, and protect your record, license, and future.

 Third DUI Charges Often Involve Prior Convictions from Any State